andreabellome/astra-documentation/docs/lt_traj.md

-This tutorial shows how to solve **fuel-optimal time-fixed optimal control problem** on each leg of the MGA trajectory under consideration.
+This tutorial shows how to solve **fuel-optimal time-fixed optimal control problem**.
 With the current functions available in ASTRA, also the **time-fixed energy-optimal control problem** is solvable, but not direct function is available via user-friendly API.

 *It has to be said that to solve the fuel-optimal time-fixed optimal control problem ASTRA uses the solution from the time-fixed energy-optimal control problem as initial guess*.